 This service began through a pilot project run in partnership with the Department of Health.

-The service is available between 9am and 6pm, Monday to Thursday.
+The service is available Monday to Thursday, 8am and 6pm.

 The Veterans Gateway website is the first point of contact for veterans seeking support on a broad range of issues including: